hpai1/cse15l-lab-reports/w3-lab-report.md

 **-r Flag**

 The -r flag is used to search recursively within a directory.
 This is useful if the file system has a complex heirarchy because grep can just search all the files within the given directory.
-The command follows `$ grep -r "*word*" *directory*`
+The command follows `$ grep -r "word" directory`

 ```
 [hpai@ieng6-203]:skill-demo1-data:384$ grep -r "world" written_2/non-fiction/OUP/Berk/